‘Wow! Wow!’ Women get Olympic track off to a sizzling start

 With thousands of empty green, white and burgundy seats staring back at them, all the ”oohs” and ”ahhs” for this one came from the athletes themselves.
 After Round 1 of that women’s 100, there was plenty to get excited about.

-“It’s whoever gets to the line first wins,” said another contender, Blessing Okagbare of Nigeria, whose 11.05 felt ordinary on this day.
-“Sometimes it’s not about the time, but about the position.”
+”It’s whoever gets to the line first wins,” said Okagbare, whose 11.05 felt ordinary on this day. ”Sometimes it’s not about the time, but about the position.”

 But sometimes, maybe this time, it could be about both.